Cwantic/Documentation/Settings/Reporting.md

     $$RDISPLACEMENTS;{”Layers”:[“0”,"1"],”LoadCase”:100,”NMax”:5}$$
 ```

-This will show a table with the displacements of nodes from layer "0" and "1" and only for loadcase 100.
+This will show a table with the 5 highest displacements of nodes from layer "0" and "1" and only for loadcase 100.

 You can combine in your report a **picture** and a result **table** :